dawkin/udacity_object_detection_project/Write_up.md

 ![alt text](./images/Init_exp_learning_rate.png "Learning of the Reference experiment")

 ### Conclusion
+This experiment
 The next experiments will focus on data augmentation and learning rate.

 ## Improve on the reference
 ### Data Augmentation
+As the data set is quite small and fail to reflect some real life situation, data augmentation is used to improve the size and variety of the data set.

+The training was perform with the folowing parameter:

+- optimizer: momentum optimizer
+- learning rate: consine decay learning rate
+- Data augmentation:
+  - Brigthness
+  - Contrast
+  - Saturation
+  - Hue
+  - Black Patches

+#### Image example
+TODO: Add example of data augmentation

+#### Graphs

+TODO: Add Data Augmentation loss

+### Learning Rate